OsmondOlive/bioflowhub/_posts/2026-05-26-primebiome-review.md

 The microbiome also influences sebum production, skin barrier integrity, and the inflammatory responses that drive most visible skin aging.
 This is a two-directional relationship: skin conditions like psoriasis and atopic dermatitis are increasingly understood as having a gut dysbiosis component, and restoring microbial balance has shown measurable effects on skin outcomes in several clinical settings.

+Acne is probably the clearest everyday example of this connection.
+People with acne tend to show reduced gut microbial diversity compared to people with clear skin, and the proposed mechanism runs through several overlapping pathways: dysbiosis increasing intestinal permeability, which raises systemic inflammation, which in turn affects sebaceous gland activity and the skin's own inflammatory response to Cutibacterium acnes.
+None of this means gut health is the primary driver of acne for everyone, since hormonal and genetic factors clearly matter as well, but it does mean the gut is a legitimate piece of the puzzle rather than an unrelated system.

 The honest caveat here is that most robust evidence comes from severe or clinically diagnosed conditions.
-The effects in otherwise healthy adults with general skin concerns are real but more modest.
+The effects in otherwise healthy adults with general skin concerns are real but more modest, and a probiotic alone is unlikely to outperform a comprehensive approach that also addresses diet, sleep, and topical skincare.

 **References:**
 - De Pessemier B, et al. (2021).
 Gut-skin axis: current knowledge of the interrelationship between microbial dysbiosis and skin conditions. *Microorganisms*, 9(2), 353.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/33670115/){:target="_blank" rel="noopener"}